Podcast Host, directory, and website. Oh My!

 Squarespace says you’re also able to submit your podcasts directly to Apple Podcasts and other directories like SoundCloud, so publishing to directories shouldn’t be too much of an issue.
 With decent pricing plans, Squarespace can be a good value for those who’re somewhere in between a WordPress and Wix.

-I know that when you’re starting out with something new, there are a lot of terms/words that’re thrown out there and it can get confusing, because words can blend together.
+I know that when you’re starting out with something new, there are a lot of terms/words (podcast host, directory, website) that are thrown out there and it can get confusing because words can blend together.
 I hope that I’ve been able to make it easy for you to understand.
 If you have any more questions, do feel free to contact me anytime.

-Here are some of the common questions being asked around podcast hosting sites, directories, and websites.
+Here are some of the common questions being asked about podcast hosting sites, directories, websites.

 1. You record your podcast episode